Lysá nad Labem

 Lysá nad Labem ([ˈlɪsaː ˈnad labɛm]; Lissa an der Elbe) is a town in Nymburk District in the Central Bohemian Region of the Czech Republic.
-It has about 9,700 inhabitants.
-It is situated on the Elbe river.
-The town centre is well preserved and is protected by law as an urban monument zone.
+It has about 10,000 inhabitants.
+It is situated on the Elbe River.
+The town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Villages of Byšičky, Dvorce and Litol are administrative parts of Lysá nad Labem.
+Lysá nad Labem consists of four municipal parts (in brackets population according to the 2021 census):